team-telnyx/demo-node-telnyx/genesys-open-messaging/README.md

 # Telnyx SMS API with Genesys Cloud Open Messaging Integration

 This is a sample app preseting integration between Telnyx SMS API and Genesys Cloud Open messaging interface.
-It support the following features:
+It supports the feature below and you will be able to choose which of the options you would like to use in your implementation.

 1. 2-way messaging communication in a native Genesys Cloud chat interface
 2. Custom app available as a widget to send SMS during voice call
 3. Custom app to handle outbound campaigns based on GC contact lists and message templates
 4. Use Web Services Data Action to trigger outbound SMS in Architect or send SMS from a scripting tool
-5. Custom app with the iintegration to the Telnyx Number Lookup API to check information about the number.
+5. Custom app with the integration to the Telnyx Number Lookup API to check information about the number.
 6. Run Number Lookup campaign to verify the numbers in the contact list

  <img src="client/public/images/app_sms.png"/>